rappasoft/laravel-livewire-tables/docs/datatable/available-methods.md

 ### setCustomEmptyViewClasses

-When using a custom view, you may also set the classes that will apply to the td element wrapping your view:
+When using a custom view, you may also set the classes that will apply to the td element wrapping your view.
+This will *replace* the default values, which are listed below.
 ```php
 public function configure(): void
 {